AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-microsoft-teams/manage-wf-notifications-approval-requests-ms-teams.md

 ---
 product-area: workfront-integrations;agile-and-teams;user-management
 navigation-topic: workfront-for-microsoft-teams
-title: Manage Adobe Workfront notifications in Microsoft Teams
+title: Manage [!DNL Adobe Workfront] notifications in [!DNL Microsoft] Teams
-description: You can receive notifications from Adobe Workfront about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.
+description: You can receive notifications from [!DNL Adobe Workfront] about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.
 author: Becky
 feature: Workfront Integrations and Apps
 exl-id: 7771a7d7-7e20-4b3d-95e7-1050aeb3af67
 ---
-# Manage Adobe Workfront notifications in Microsoft Teams
+# Manage [!DNL Adobe Workfront] notifications in [!DNL Microsoft] Teams

-You can receive notifications from Adobe Workfront about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.
+You can receive notifications from [!DNL Adobe Workfront] about items you need to approve, assignments you've been given, or comments and changes to items you're associated with.

-These notifications contain Workfront actions that you can take within Microsoft Teams without navigating away from Microsoft Teams to accomplish them.&nbsp;
+These notifications contain [!DNL Workfront] actions that you can take within [!DNL Microsoft Teams] without navigating away from [!DNL Microsoft Teams] to accomplish them.&nbsp;

 >[!NOTE]
 >
 >Microsoft Teams no longer supports Internet Explorer.
-To use the Adobe Workfront for Microsoft Teams integration, you must use a web browser other than Internet Explorer.
+To use the [!DNL Adobe Workfront] for Microsoft Teams integration, you must use a web browser other than Internet Explorer.

 ## Access requirements